j18e/super-aggregator/README.md

 Setting GIN_MODE to "release" is important for performance when not developing.

+### Running in containerized environments
+- The Docker repo is located at j18e/super-aggregator
+- Set the GIN_MODE variable to "release"

 ## Roadmap
 - Adapt to run in distributed mode (frontend, ingestor, queryor)
 - Implement cache to reduce database pressure